 Heart & Stroke requires a copy of all ethics/safety review board approval forms.
 In the CIRCUlink application, please indicate the status of such forms (e.g., "Included", "Form to be Sent", "Not applicable") as they apply to the research proposal.
 If the application is accepted for funding, funds will be encumbered pending receipt of all required forms.
+Approval forms need to clearly mention the duration/expiry date when uploaded to CIRCUlink.
 Further, in applying applicant and institutional signatures to this application, applicants are confirming to Heart & Stroke that the proposed research will not be undertaken until it has been endorsed as ethical and safe - initially and throughout the term of the project, as needed - by the appropriate review body(ies).